Saibot393/Rideable/README.md

   - Supports both in- and cross-scene stairways
   - Riders will follow their ridden token through stairways
   - If the option "Move ridden Token" is active, the ridden token will follow its riders through stairways
+  - Following tokens will automatically be teleported when the followed token teleports
   - If a users (standard) character gets teleported in one of this ways, the user will switch scenes
   - If the option "Prevent movement" for rider tokens is active, riders will be prevented from using stairways (GMs can override this)
 - [Wall-Height](https://foundryvtt.com/packages/wall-height):